Eco Arch: Sustainable Design and Living

 Eco-Friendly Buildings Around the World

 Imagine a building so smart that it almost feels alive— well, that’s what The Edge is in Amsterdam.
-Recognized as one of the world’s most sustainable office buildings, The Edge uses leading-edge technologies like solar panels, geothermal heating and cooling, and adaptive intelligent lighting systems that respond to the number of people in a room.
+Recognized as one of the world’s most sustainable office buildings, The Edge utilizes leading-edge technologies, including solar panels, geothermal heating and cooling, and adaptive intelligent lighting systems that respond to the number of people in a room.
 Its design by PLP Architecture is said to consume 70% less energy than the average office, making it an exemplary case for sustainability in commercial architecture.
 The Edge isn’t simply concerned with efficiency.
 It considers design typology and materials to create an environment that facilitates a healthy and productive workplace while minimizing its environmental footprint.

 One Central Park, Sydney (Australia)